This is a funny page for me to be writing. I never thought I’d sell anything to anyone! I was a reporter, y’know.

 Tired of not having a writer website, or of having one that gets you zero clients?
 Let’s change all that.
 Created by the presenter of our Build a Writer Website That Works bootcamp, Keira Dooley (she also designed my own blog and the Den!), FolioSetup gives you a proven-to-convert template in a package with great mobile-responsive themes, easy drag-and-drop features, full support and site hosting, to help you focus on what you love — writing.

 I basically begged Keira to create this custom solution for creative solopreneurs like us, just for my community, after seeing other portfolio and writer-site solutions I’d recommended over the years go downhill in terms of the quality and support they offer.
-So far, FolioSetup is in beta and only available to my readers.

 Is getting your writer website done an obstacle to launching your freelance writing career — or to landing better clients?
 If so, recommend you avoid wasting thousands of dollars and months of your time creating a site that may not even convert well — and check out the proven solution: FolioSetup.